 Dumplings, or shui jiao, are one of my favourite foods.
 They are really tasty but also the perfect food for a working couple like Chris and I, for whom both of us work shift patterns.

 Living in the UK is so different to living in Taiwan.
 Taiwan has many 7-11 shops which are open 24 hours, night market which are open until midnight and a lot of 24 hours restaurants such as Swensens, N.Y.
 Bagel and Citystar 24 hours Dim sum restaurant.

-Whenever I make dumplings I always make at least a couple hundred.
+Whenever I make dumplings I always make at least 100 to 150.
 Compared to dumplings that you can buy in restaurants here, which normally cost about £1 each, we can make 100 hundred at home for approximately £10.
 This works out at around 10p each.